wso2/docs-choreo-dev/en/developer-docs/docs/quick-start-guides/deploy-your-first-static-web-application.md

 ## Step 2: Create a web application component

 1. On the project home page, click **Web Application** under **Create a Component**.
-2. Enter a unique name and description for the web application.
-3. Go to the **GitHub** tab.
-4. Click **Authorize with GitHub** to connect Choreo to your GitHub account.
+2. Select **Authorize with GitHub** from the **Connect a Git Repository** section to connect Choreo to your GitHub account.
 If you haven't connected your GitHub repository to Choreo, enter your credentials and select the repository you forked earlier to install the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).

     Alternatively, paste the [choreo-sample-todo-list-app repository](https://github.com/wso2/choreo-sample-todo-list-app) URL in the **Provide Repository URL** field.
 However, enabling [**Auto Deploy**](https://wso2.com/choreo/docs/choreo-concepts/ci-cd/#deploy) requires authorizing the repository with the [Choreo GitHub App](https://github.com/marketplace/choreo-apps).